UDynamic/UDynamic/Readme.md

-# This File will include the list of my portfolio's ( private and public )
+# This File will include the list of my projects ( private and public ) and what i'm currently working on

+_My aim is to build a portfolio composing of Financial programs, Robots and scripts with the goal of returning positive long-term and short-term profits._
 ---
-_My aim is to build a portfolio composing of Financial programs, Robots and scripts with the goal of returning positive long-term and short-term profits._

 __here are my initain desired portfolio of projects:__
 * A portfolio management programm with consideratoin of stochastic data
 * A short term trend following signaling robot